shrutikar/RelationExtraction/Notes.md

 # GENERAL POINTS

 - decision tree learning, logistic regression, or SVM build the model using the whole dataset at once.
 Naïve Bayes, multilayer perceptron, SGDClassifier/SGDRegressor, PassiveAggressiveClassifier/PassiveAggressiveRegressor in scikit-learn can be trained iteratively, one batch at a time.
 Once new training examples are available, you can update the model using only the new data.
+- decision tree learning, SVM, and kNN can be used for both classification and regression.